PolygonalMind/dcl-dev-exportersdk7-release/docs/index.md

-**Premise**
+# Unity Exporter Toolkit for Decentraland SDK7

+## Premise

-🎓 This guide will take you through the **Decentraland Exporter Toolkit**, in order to learn how each part of the toolkit works and have a clear vision about what can we do from the Unity editor.
+This guide will take you through the **Decentraland Exporter Toolkit**, in order to learn how each part of the toolkit works and have a clear vision about what can we do from the Unity editor.

-**The mission**
+This project and tool have been developed by Polygonal Mind with the support of the Decentraland DAO.

+## The mission

-🎓 Create an user guide to **explain** the usage of the **Decentraland Exporter Toolkit** for every new user that wants to create scenes in Dcl from Unity.
+Create an user guide to **explain** the usage of the **Decentraland Exporter Toolkit** for every new user that wants to create scenes in Dcl from Unity.

-⚙️ **Resources**
+### Resources

 - Unity 2022.3.12f1 - [https://unity3d.com/es/get-unity/download/archive](https://unity.com/releases/editor/archive)
 - Unity Hub [https://unity.com/download](https://unity.com/download)
+- Unity Exporter Toolkit for Decentraland SDK7 [https://github.com/PolygonalMind/dcl-dev-exportersdk7-release](https://github.com/PolygonalMind/dcl-dev-exportersdk7-release)

-📋 Decentraland Exporter Toolkit
+# Decentraland Exporter Toolkit

----

 ## 🏗️ Getting Started